nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Use the overlay plugin to draw bubbles around Groups if and only if the cursor is inside them.
  * Enhance the Group insertion actions so that they are unavailable when the base and anchor of the selection are not in the same Group.
  * Add instance methods for getting/setting arbitrary data on a Group, as